Start Printed Page 11807

 II.
 Significance of Guidance

-This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The guidance represents the current thinking of FDA on “Clinical Considerations for Investigational Device Exemptions (IDEs) for Neurological Devices Targeting Disease Progression and Clinical Outcomes.”
+This draft guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
+The draft guidance, when finalized, will represent the current thinking of FDA on “Clinical Considerations for Investigational Device Exemptions (IDEs) for Neurological Devices Targeting Disease Progression and Clinical Outcomes.”
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.

 III.
 Electronic Access